Professional Boundaries Statement

 If you would like me to work alongside another professional, such as a therapist, in which case I would ask for your explicit permission and guidance in terms of what you would like me to share about our work.

-In my ongoing supervision sessions - an essential part of professional development - I may discuss elements of our work through the lens of my own experience and learning edges.
-You will not be referenced personally nor will your details be disclosed to my supervisor(s).
+In my ongoing mentoring and supervision sessions - an important part of my professional development - I may discuss elements of our work through the lens of my own experience and learning edges.
+You will not be referenced personally nor will your details be disclosed to my supervisor(s) or mentor(s).

 Dual relationships can bring about additional ethic dilemmas and I therefore have the following boundaries in place for the safety of all parties: